cloudflare/workers-docs/build-an-application/tutorials/build-a-slack-bot.md

 }
 ```

 Note that our usage of `constructGhIssueSlackMessage` in this handler adds one additional argument to the function, `prefix_text`.
 Let's update the corresponding function inside of `src/utils/slack.js`, adding `prefix_text` to the collection of `text_lines` in the message block, if it has been passed in to the function.

-We'll also add a simple utility function `compact`, which takes an array, and filters out any `null` or `undefined` values from it.
+We'll also add a simple utility function, `compact`, which takes an array, and filters out any `null` or `undefined` values from it.
 This function will be used to remove `prefix_text` from `text_lines` if it hasn't actually been passed in to the function, such as when called from `src/handlers/lookup.js`.
 The full (and final) version of the `src/utils/slack.js` looks like this:

 ```javascript
 const compact = array => array.filter(el => el)